gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Cross-compile for multiple platforms

-- TBD
+TBD

-# Publishing and resolving dynamic libraries
+# Publishing and resolving shared libraries

 ## Use cases

-A producer project produces a single dynamic library, for a single platform.
+A producer project produces a single shared library, for a single platform.
 The library depends on zero or more other dynamic libraries.
 The library is published to a repository.

 A consumer project resolves the library from the repository, and links an executable against it.
 Some libraries may be installed on the consumer